 Help!
 Should I Postpone my Wedding...?

-Anyway, if you have found yourself reading this blog post then I guess you might be in the unfortunate position where wedding postponement is on the horizon in the very near future or you have already had to do it.
+Anyway, if you have found yourself reading this blog post then I guess you might be in the unfortunate position where wedding postponement is on the horizon in the very near future or you have already had to do it - perhaps once, twice or even three times.
 You'll either be at the stage where you are contacting your wedding suppliers and asking them to reschedule your date or will be at least contemplating whether or not your day will go ahead as originally planned.

-You must have so many questions, because I certainly do...
+You must have so many questions this time around, because I certainly do...

-Will we have to wear surgical face masks and sit 2m apart from other people?
+Will we still have to wear face masks and sit 2m apart from other people?

 Will my wedding venue have procedures in place to keep everyone safe?

 Unfortunately I don't have the answers to these questions, because let be honest - who does right now? ...but what I can do is offer you a few small snippets of advice from a wedding supplier's perspective.